 Employee Survival Guide®

-The Employee Survival Guide® podcast is hosted by seasoned Employment Law Attorney Mark Carey, who has only practiced in the area of Employment Law for the past 28 years.
-Mark has seen just about every type of employment dispute there is and has filed several hundred lawsuits in state and federal courts around the country, including class action suits.
-He has a no frills and blunt approach to employment issues faced by millions of workers nationwide.
+The Employee Survival Guide® podcast is hosted by seasoned Employment Law Attorney Mark Carey, who has only practiced in the area of Employment Law for the past 29 years.
+Mark has seen just about every type of employment law and work dispute there is and has filed several hundred work related lawsuits in state and federal courts around the country, including class action suits.
+He has a no frills and blunt approach to employment law and work issues faced by millions of workers nationwide.
 Mark endeavors to provide both sides to each and every issue discussed on the podcast so you can make an informed decision.
+Again, this is a podcast only for employees.

 You can also subscribe to our feed via RSS or XML.